RabbyHub/RabbyDesktop/src/renderer/changeLogs/currentVersion.md

 #### Features

+- Supported "GasAccount" feature - Deposit USDT/USDC to pay for gas fees on all chains
-- Supported adding custom network
+- Supported batch revoking approvals when using Ledger
-- Added support for managing Permit2 approval
-- Integrated Odos and ParaSwap in Rabby Swap.